yonkov/Simple-Tour-Guide/readme.txt

 = Can I create more than one tour? =
 The plugin currently supports only one tour, however you can add an additional tour.
 Check [Shepherd.js](https://shepherdjs.dev/docs/tutorial-02-usage.html) documentation on how to do it (you would need to add some custom code to make it work).

+= Can I add a background overlay to cover the site while the tour goes on?
+Yes, this feature is available since version 1.03.
+All you need to do is check the option "Show modal background overlay when the tour is active" in the Tour options tab.
+This will disable any site interaction until the user has finished or dismissed the tour.

 = Can I show the tour to logged in users only? =
 Since version 1.02 you can!
 You can check the option "Show the tour to logged in users only" in the Tour Options tab.

+= Can I run the tour inside the WP Admin? =
-However, please note that the tour is displayed on the site frontend only.
+No, the scope of this plugin is the site frontend only.

 == Changelog ==
+= 1.0.3 =
+* Adds option to show dark modal overlay to cover the site until the user has finished the tour.

 = 1.0.2 =
-* Adds option to show tour to logged in users only
+* Adds option to show tour to logged in users only.

 = 1.0.1 =
 * Refactor and optimize decrement count steps function.
 Hide the tour afrer the user finishes or dismisses it.
 Update css.